bletcher/pit_antenna_data_explorer/README.md

           path: './dist'
     `
     to make the  /dist the source for the github.io page.
 Commit this change in github.
-5) In github on the settings/actions page, select `Github Actions` in the source dropdopwn.
+5) In github on the settings/actions page, make sure `Github Actions` is selected in the source dropdopwn.
 6) Delete `./dist` from .gitignore.
 7) In the terminal, run `npm run build` to build the site in /dist
 8) Do normal commit/push cycle